 Records- Student health information is confidential and disclosed only on a need-to-know basis.
 The Main Office Administrative Assistant maintains student health records and will contact parents, as needed, for clarification of a health concern.
-Parents are encouraged to contact the Main Office Administrative Assistant when any significant changes occur in their student's health during the course of the school year.
+Parents are encouraged to contact the Main Office Administrative Assistant when any significant changes occur in their student's health during the school year.

-Immunizations-All students attending school are expected to be in compliance with state laws and regulations relative to required immunizations.
+Immunizations-All students attending school are expected to follow state laws and regulations relative to required immunizations.
 Each student shall have records on file with the school which documents required immunizations or a Missouri statement of exemption.
 Failure to comply with this requirement may result in the student's exclusion from school until proof of compliance is met.